florim14/ThirreMjeshtrin/readme.md

 2.2 Basic activity layouts and workﬂow

-2 APPLICATION CORENow back at the bottom bar, being shown in almost each activity, with the proﬁle and the inboxoptions to select.
+Now back at the bottom bar, being shown in almost each activity, with the proﬁle and the inboxoptions to select.
 As shown in the ﬁgure, the proﬁle button in the bottom bar sends the user to theirproﬁle (so does to the repairman too), and the inbox button will just open the inbox of the userwith the chatroooms (name of the repairman) that this particular user has opened with diﬀerentrepairmans.
 The same chatroom is used for all requests between a particular user and a repairman.(a) Client proﬁle view

 (b) Users inbox